maxmckenzie/node-api/README.md

 This project is tested using [Mocha](https://mochajs.org/), [Chai](http://chaijs.com/) and [Sinon](http://sinonjs.org/).

-Once, before you run the tests, you'll need to build the test database:
+Once, before you run the tests for the first time, you'll need to build the test database:

 ```
 NODE_ENV=test npm run migrate